 Her current projects include: NAISA DUO, with flutist and body-percussionist Neus Plana, Poema harmónico, with pianist and improviser Carles Marigó, Libere ensemble (with David Salleras, saxo, François Ragot, cello and Oriol González, bass) and Don Quixote of la Mancha (by the theatre company Little Soldier Productions, as composer and performer).

-Maria is the artistic creator and director of the Maria Camahort Quintet, an ensemble of outstanding, diverse musicians that present an original, vivid approach to Spanish classical and traditional music.
+Maria is the artistic creator and director of the Maria Camahort Quintet, an ensemble of outstanding musicians that present a vivid approach to Spanish classical and traditional music.
 The MCQ released its debut CD Iberian Colours in June 2015 with Convivium Record International: “an alternate route to the music of Spain.”
 (Planet Hugill), “a seriously impressive CD” (The ArtsDesk).
-Their second album “Danzas, Canciones y Nanas” will be released this April with Guitar specialised label JSMRecords, and launched in London in May at the Cervantes Theatre.
+Their second album “Danzas, Canciones y Nanas” (2018, JSM Records), was launched at the Cervantes Theatre (London).